Share This

 For each scheme to which the applicant wishes to adhere, three template documents have to be completed and signed.

-• The schedule information document, in which the specifies its contact details, foreseen reachability date and details for invoicing.
+• The schedule information document, in which the PSP specifies its contact details, foreseen reachability date and details for invoicing.

 These documents are included for information in the adherence guide and available below in the adherence packs for each scheme: